Meet The Uphold Team

 Deryck Howell

 Deryck has been married to Glenda for over 50 years and is a father of five, grandfather and great grandfather.
 He became a follower of Jesus in his early teens and has served in vocational Christian ministry in the Sydney Anglican diocese for decades.
 Deryck spent 20 years as an associate minister of St Matthias.
-From there he moved to be the Archdeacon of South Sydney, then became a Senior Minister of Rosemeadow/Appin in the South West of Sydney ministering amongst public housing communities.
-Deryck is particularly passionate about ministry amongst and with First Nations peoples and interim pastored the Shoalhaven Aboriginal Community Church.
-He currently serves as a part-time assistant minister in Fairy Meadow Anglican Church.
+From there he moved to be the Archdeacon of South Sydney, then became a Senior Minister of Rosemeadow/Appin in the South West of Sydney, ministering amongst public housing communities.
+Deryck is particularly passionate about ministry amongst and with First Nations peoples, and interim pastored the Shoalhaven Aboriginal Community Church.
+He currently serves as a part-time assistant minister at Fairy Meadow Anglican Church.
+When it comes to dealing with bullies and mistreatment of ministry workers, Deryck has runs on the board.
+Deryck was the inaugural chairman of the Professional Standards Committee, and has been helping assistant ministers for decades.
+He is known as a problem-solver and local church advocate.
+Deryck has a deep love and respect for the Sydney diocese, and is deeply saddened to hear of misbehaviour by leaders and others that causes pain and distress to the Lord’s sheep.

 Committee Member